microsoftgraph/microsoft-graph-docs-contrib/concepts/people-example.md

 ## Disabling "working-with"
 Administrators can manage the display or return of people relevant to a profile owner at two levels:
 * For an organization:
   - Enable for the entire organization.
+This is the default setting.
   - Disable for the entire organization, other than the profile owner.
 * For an Azure AD group in the organization:
-  Disable for a specified Azure AD group.
+  - Disable for a specified Azure AD group.
 This is useful for enabling "working-with" for an organization except for members in the Azure AD group.

 For more information, see [customize people insight privacy control](insights-customize-people-insights-privacy.md).